mattcassity/KQ/readme.md

 # About

-A quaterly print journal for fathers
+Web site for a quarterly print journal for fathers.